frogfreg/aoc2023/README.md

 # aoc2023
 My attempts at solving advent of code 2023.
-Lets how many days do I last
+Lets see how many days do I last...